AyanThara/DSA-2026/Progress.md

 - Flowcharts
 1 Triangle or not
 2 Sum of number    w
-3 Sum of numbers till nw
+3 Sum of numbers till n
 4 Factorial of number
 5 Prime numbers
 -pseudo code